t-silvers/casskit/README.rst

      - Python
      - Yes
      - a Python library helping you share your scikit-learn based models and put them in production.
 At the moment, it includes tools to easily integrate models on the Hugging Face Hub
+   * - `EUGENe`_
+     - Python
+     - Yes
+     - computational framework for machine learning based modeling of regulatory sequences
+   * - `Janggu`_
+     - Python
+     - Yes
+     - Janggu is a python package that facilitates deep learning in the context of genomics

 .. list-table:: Multi-omic data integration